allenzt/configenv/README.md

-# severenv
+# develop envrionment configuration
-server basic env repo
+This repo is used for synchronization and save development environment configuration